vishnuatrai/vishnuatrai.github.io/source/_posts/2011-07-31-railsrailtie-e28093-hook-everything.markdown

 - RubyOnRails
 ---

 After Rails 3 released I have been trying to find major and important changes in rails framework over 2.x version.
 The change I like most is Rails Railtie.
-Using Railtie you can configure your own gem or plugin in a rails application according to your choice in boot process.
-If you are a plugin developer, you can use Railtie class that is capable of loading generators, tasks, middlewares and adding subscribers.
+Using Railtie you can configure your own gem or plugin in a rails application according to your choice in boot process. <!--more-->  If you are a plugin developer, you can use Railtie class that is capable of loading generators, tasks, middlewares and adding subscribers.

 Rails::Engine is nothing more than a Railtie and it has some initializers already set and Rails::Application and Rails::Plugin are also engines.
 Any subclass of Railtie can be use to initialize rails application, so your plugin can be a first class member of rails application.